top of page

 Low Vis EDC pouches designed by David Acosta.

-Here’s the piece guys miss: software beats hardware.
-A closet full of high-dollar gear means nothing if you can’t run it.
+Here's what most guys miss: a closet full of high-dollar gear means nothing if you can't run it.
 Train like you fight.
+Use your real carry gun in class; same blade, same pouch, same belt.
+Shake out your kit before you REALLY need it.

-Grab a notebook and watch the full Table Talk with David Acosta.
-Learn what right looks like — not just for gear, but for the mindset to use it.
+Want the deeper dive?
+Grab a notebook and watch the full Table Talk.
+Learn what right looks like, not just for gear, but for the mindset behind it.

 bottom of page